 Let’s use the rectangle as an example.
-After you choose the rectangle icon (as shown in the toolbar above), click anywhere you want to begin the highlight, drag the mouse, and click a second time to complete the rectangle.
+After you choose the rectangle icon, click anywhere you want to begin the highlight, drag the mouse, and click a second time to complete the rectangle.
 You can easily move it later, so don’t worry if it isn’t perfect the first time.

 Now this text is preserved as a part of this highlight (and you can have as many highlights on a chart as you want).
 When you place your mouse pointer over the highlight, the text will appear.

 If you decide to edit the text later (or eliminate it completely), you can right-click on the highlight and choose Text Note again.
 You can use this same menu to alter the color of the highlight.

 What you enter in a text note is utterly up to you; it could be as varied as: